uabrc/uabrc.github.io/docs/data_management/index.md

 ## What Type of Storage Do I Need?

 There are multiple locations for data storage both on and off Cheaha each with a specific purpose.
 You can look at the table below to help determine the storage platform we provide that best matches your needed use-case.
+After reviewing the table, proceed to the [How to Choose the Right Storage for My Use Case](#how-to-choose-the-right-storage-for-my-use-case) section for additional guidance on selecting the most suitable storage for your needs.
 If you need additional assistance, please contact [Support](../help/support.md).

 {{ read_csv('data_management/res/storage_overview.csv', keep_default_na=False) }}